Shopify Ratings & Review Summary

 Overview: What is Shopify?

-Shopify is a complete eCommerce platform that helps everyday people setup their own online store and sell products on multiple channels.
-From marketing and payments to inventories management and shipping – the platform handles everything in managing and growing an online store.
+Shopify is a complete eCommerce platform that helps everyday people set up their own online store and sell products on multiple channels.
+From marketing and payments to inventory management and shipping – the platform handles everything you need to manage and grow an online store.

 Who use Shopify?